Skip to content

 Ahmet Üzümcü

-Former Director-General of the OPCW, Former Permanent Representative of Turkey to NATO
+Former Director-General, OPCW and Former Permanent Representative of Turkey to NATO

 Ambassador Ahmet Üzümcü is a career diplomat with vast experience in multilateral diplomacy and disarmament and non-proliferation issues.
 Prior to his appointment as Director-General of the OPCW in December 2009, he was Turkey’s Permanent Representative to the UN Office in Geneva, where he chaired the Conference on Disarmament in March 2008.
 Ambassador Üzümcü completed his second term as Director-General of the OPCW in July 2018.